follyfoxe/WgMod/README.md

 - Armor sets and fat accessories
 - Food items and obtaining different buffs affect weight
 - Treadmill for quickly losing weight
+- Portable scale for monitoring your weight in kg and lbs

 # Optional features
 These are turned on by default but can be turned off in the mod's settings